Hiya Gorgeous!

 Your weight in kilograms: ______ divided by 30 = ______ liters of water per day

 Keep in mind that certain folks may have increased hydration needs.
-For example, if you do intense exercise, spend a lot of time in the sun or sweat a lot, your body loses fluids much faster.
+If you do intense exercise, spend a lot of time in the sun, or even sweat a lot, your body loses fluids much faster.
 Sports drinks that contain electrolytes may help your body absorb water, but are not recommended for those with less active lifestyles.

-There are also other factors to consider.
+There are also other factors to keep in mind.
 The elderly are at a higher risk of dehydration.
-Cancer patients, especially those in treatment, may need extra water to prevent dehydration from cancer therapy side effects like diarrhea and vomiting.
+Cancer patients, especially those in treatment, may need extra water because of cancer therapy side effects like diarrhea and vomiting.

 How to Tell if You’re Dehydrated

-Now that you know what your water intake should look like, let’s talk about how to tell if you’re not getting enough fluids.
 Dehydration is serious business.
-Even a low-level H2O deficiency can affect how you feel.
+Even a low-level deficiency can affect how you feel.
 Here are some tell-tale signs of dehydration in otherwise healthy adults:

-If you have any signs of dehydration, especially the more serious symptoms, please consult with your doctor!
-I’m just here to empower you with info—this post is not a replacement for working with a knowledgeable healthcare practitioner.
+These symptoms could also indicate other health issues.
+If you have any signs of dehydration, especially the more serious symptoms, please consult with your doctor.
+I’m here to empower you with info—this post is not a replacement for working with a knowledgeable healthcare practitioner.

-How to Stay Hydrated: 10 Tips to Help You Drink More Water
+How to Stay Hydrated: 3 Tricks to Help You Drink More Water

 Wondering how you’ll possibly meet your daily hydration needs?
 I have no doubt you’re up to the task, but here are some tips for staying hydrated: